Bill Elliott: The 1992 Season and the Hooters 500 Season Finale

 The season finale in 1992 was the Hooters 500 at Atlanta, and is regarded by many as one of the greatest races in NASCAR history.
 It was the final career race for NASCAR legend Richard Petty, while future NASCAR legend Jeff Gordon was making his first career start.
-Six drivers had a mathematical shot to win the championship, with the points leader Davey Allison, Alan Kulwicki, and Bill Elliott being the primary contenders.
+Six drivers had a mathematical shot to win the championship, with the points leader Davey Allison, Alan Kulwicki, and Elliott being the primary contenders.
 Harry Gant, Kyle Petty, and Mark Martin also had long shots to win the championship.
-After Davey Allison crashed out late in the race, the championship came down to Elliott and Kulwicki who ran 1-2 together throughout the later stages of the race.
+After Allison crashed out late in the race, the championship came down to Elliott and Kulwicki who ran 1-2 together throughout the later stages of the race.
 The championship would be determined between the two, by whoever picked up the five extra bonus points for leading the most laps in the race.
-Elliott would go on to win the race leading 102 of the 325 laps, while Alan Kulwicki finished 2nd to Elliott, leading 103 of the 325 laps.
-Kulwicki picked up the five point bonus for leading one single lap more than Elliott, and by finishing 2nd was able to maintain and keep his 10 point cushion on Elliott to win the 1992 Winston Cup Championship.
+Elliott would go on to win the race leading 102 of the 325 laps, while Kulwicki finished 2nd to Elliott, leading 103 of the 325 laps.
+Kulwicki picked up the five point bonus for leading one single lap more than Elliott, and by finishing second was able to maintain and keep his ten point cushion on Elliott to win the 1992 Winston Cup Championship.
 Had Kulwicki not led the most laps, Elliott would have finished tied with him for the points lead and would have been awarded the championship on a tiebreaker due to him having more wins in 1992 (Elliott had won five races that year, to Kulwicki's two).
-Elliott finished the 1992 season with five wins, three poles, 14 Top 5s, 17 Top 10s, and finishing 2nd in the final championship standings for a 3rd time, this time by only a mere 10 points which remained the closet margin in NASCAR history until 2004, and eventually the 2011 season.
+Elliott finished the 1992 season with five wins, three poles, 14 top-fives, 17 top-tens, and finishing 2nd in the final championship standings for a third time, this time by only a mere ten points which remained the closet margin in NASCAR history until 2004, and eventually the 2011 season.

-The Final Years at Junior Johnson & Associates
+The Final Years at Junior Johnson & Associates (1993-1994)

-Elliott went winless for the first time in 10 years during the 1993 season and finished 8th in the standings.
+Elliott went winless for the first time in ten years during the 1993 season and finished 8th in the standings.
 Elliott did however pick up his first, and one lone career win in the Xfinity Series (formerly known at the time, as the Busch Grand National Series) in 1993, at the road course of Watkins Glen.

 Elliott scored just one win the following season in 1994; his 3rd win in the Mountain Dew Southern 500 at Darlington.
 It was the 40th win of Elliott's career, and would be the last win Elliott would capture in NASCAR until 2001, more than six years later.
 It also eventually became the final win for the team of Junior Johnson & Associates.
 Elliott finished the 1994 season finishing 10th in the championship standings.
 After his Darlington victory, Elliott announced he would be leaving Junior Johnson & Associates, and start his own team with sponsorship from McDonald's (leaving Johnson's other car, the No. 27 of Jimmy Spencer) beginning in 1995.